bash-bastion/basalt/README.md

 ## Updating

-Go to the directory where you cloned Neoasher and pull the latest changes
+Go to the directory where you cloned bpm and pull the latest changes

 ```sh
 cd "${XDG_DATA_HOME:-$HOME/.local/share}/bpm/source"